Reconstruction (architecture): Reasons for and against reconstructions

-The rebuilt Rovaniemi Church (completed in 1950) replaced the older 19th-century church destroyed by the Nazis during World War II.

 Since the end of the Second World War, the reconstruction of buildings has been controversial, especially in cities destroyed by the war.

 In the public debate around reconstruction, it is mostly assumed that historical or historicising architecture is perceived by the average citizen as more appealing than contemporary architecture.
 The loss of the "beautiful old" is seen as an aesthetic diminution, and historically created and poorly closed building gaps are experienced as a permanent "flaw in the cityscape".

 The reconstruction of buildings is often controversial among architects and preservationists.
 There are different motives and values.
 Overall, the question of the reconstruction of prominent urban locations in the context of the cityscape proves to be significantly more conflict-prone than is the case with remote buildings or in the open, for example with experimental or didactic reconstructions.

 Many reconstructions are new buildings with a historical façade design, but modern construction technology and with completely new uses.
 The original building fabric is often hardly preserved and architects in particular argue against this approach, saying that it merely creates a historical impression to appeal to a certain group of buyers.

 However, there are also prominent examples of reconstructions with missing original substance.
 The reconstruction of destroyed Warsaw's Old Town is a reconstruction even in the UNESCO list of World Heritage.
 Reconstructed buildings are generally not perceived as such by those who are unfamiliar with them, which makes the cityscape more attractive in the eyes of the beholder.
 Even in the awareness of the residents, the fact of the reconstruction of a building is mostly forgotten after a while, the buildings are perceived again as an organic part of their environment.
 The desire for the original substance, which is usually put forward by monument conservationists, cannot be met in many old buildings either; one speaks of the Theseus paradox.